 With RFPIO, you see response project updates in real-time.
 Dashboards list everything you need to know, from deadlines to assigned questions.
 Beating out your competitors means submitting quality documents on time.
 By knowing exactly where your project stands, you’ll feel confident about meeting your prospect’s deadline.

 Quick access to company knowledge

 Another reason you don’t feel focused?
 You can never find the content you need.
 In sales, you field prospect questions constantly.
-The answer library keeps updated company knowledge accessible anytime you need it.
+The Content Library keeps updated company knowledge accessible anytime you need it.

 Search keywords that relate to a question and you’ll locate the answer you need.
 Filtering by tags is another way to track down content.
-A favorite sales enablement feature is RFPIO Lookup, a Chrome extension that serves as an extension of your answer library.
+A favorite sales enablement feature is RFPIO Lookup, a Chrome extension that serves as an extension of your Content Library.
 A response management solution brings more focus whenever you’re on the information hunt.

 Effective sales training for your team

 Being focused comes down to having the expertise to sell confidently.
 But, what happens when you onboard new sales reps?
 Nobody can find the latest product information on Google Drive.
 Information is floating in emails and documents haphazardly.